Equivalence Between Four Models of Associahedra: Isomorphisms Between The Four Models

 \section{Isomorphisms Between The Four Models}

-We prove the main result of this paper in this section. \begin{thm} The four models of associahedra: Stasheff polytopes, polytopes obtained by Loday's cone construction, collapsed multiplihedra, graph cubeahedra for path graphs are all combinatorially isomorphic. \end{thm} \begin{proof} We prove the isomorphisms in the next three subsections.
-In \S \ref{LodayStasheff} we prove that the polytopes obtained via the cone construction of Loday are combinatorially isomorphic to the Stasheff polytopes (Theorem \ref{thm:StasheffLoday}).
-In \S \ref{StasMulti} we prove that the Stasheff polytopes and collapsed multiplihedra are isomorphic (Proposition \ref{thm:StasMulti}).
+We prove the main result of this paper in this section. \begin{thm} The four models of associahedra: Stasheff complexes, cellular complexes obtained by Loday's cone construction, collapsed multiplihedra, and graph cubeahedra for path graphs are all combinatorially isomorphic. \end{thm} \begin{proof} We prove the isomorphisms in the next three subsections.
+In \S \ref{LodayStasheff} we prove that the complexes obtained via the cone construction of Loday are combinatorially isomorphic to the Stasheff complexes (Theorem \ref{thm:StasheffLoday}).
+In \S \ref{StasMulti} we prove that the Stasheff complexes and collapsed multiplihedra are isomorphic (Proposition \ref{thm:StasMulti}).
 Finally, in \S \ref{MultiCubea}, the isomorphism between the collapsed multiplihedra and graph cubeahedra is shown (Proposition \ref{thm:MultiCubea}).
 Combining all three, we have our required result. \end{proof}